£30 booking deposit – Non-refundable on bookings cancelled 24hours prior to appointment

 The drinkable cholera vaccine is given in two or three (depending on age) separate doses, taken from one to up to six weeks apart and completed at least a week before travelling.

-Two doses of the vaccine will help protect against cholera for two years.
+Cholera vaccines are effective in preventing cholera.
+For the first six months after vaccination, they provide about 85 percent protection.
+Two doses of the cholera vaccine will help protect against cholera for two years.
 The level of protection gradually reduces over time, so you’ll need a booster if you continue to travel to areas where there is a risk.

 “I have had persistent neck and shoulder discomfort for some time.
 Regular visits to my local GP did not help.
 I was recommended to see Dr Sheila O’Neil who gave me a check-up and recommended that I see her physiotherapist colleague, Vicky Graham.
 I have had three sessions of physiotherapy and have regained full mobility in my neck and shoulders and feel a great deal better.
 I am very grateful to Dr Sheila and expect, with my husband, to sign up with her as regular patients.”Mrs Johnston